 UWA students with a mobile phone number registered in studentConnect will receive selected notices via SMS, in addition to email notices.

 Items can be returned to any UWA library, either in person at the library or through the after-hours return chutes.
 If you have an overdue item, your account will be suspended from borrowing until the loan is returned or renewed.

 Many library items can be requested for convenient access, including items on loan (which will be recalled from the current borrower), items held in offsite storage, and items on the shelf.
 All can be delivered to a preferred location on campus, including staff offices.
 Some book extracts and print-only journal articles can be requested for digitisation and delivery by email.

 Sign in to OneSearch to search for items and see your request options.
 More information can be found on our Request and recommend page.

 High Demand Collection

-Each library has a High Demand collection where you can find essential print books and audiovisual material for UWA units.
+Each library has a High Demand Collection where you can find essential material for UWA units.
 These items can be borrowed for three hours and renewed for a maximum of six hours.
 You can borrow a maximum of two High Demand items at a time.
-High Demand items can be borrowed overnight Monday to Friday if borrowed after 4:30pm.
+High Demand items can be borrowed overnight after 4:30pm.
 Please check your receipt for due times.
-Please see Library staff regarding weekend overnight loans.
 You cannot renew your High Demand loans after returning them the following morning.

-High Demand collection items are not available for bookings or requests, and need to be returned to the High Demand returns area of the library from which they were borrowed, and checked in using the self-check machine.
-Do not return High Demand collection items through the returns chutes during library opening hours, as delays in processing could mean you accrue fines.
+High Demand items are not available for bookings or requests, and need to be returned to the High Demand area of the library from which they were borrowed, and checked in using the self-check machine.
+Do not return High Demand items via returns chutes when the library is open, as delays in processing could mean you accrue fines.
 Online resources for your units can be found in Unit Readings.

 You can access the Library's ebook collection 24/7, from home, work or anywhere that you can access the Internet.
 Ebooks let you: